 In April 2020, the Board of Directors approved a change in the methodology for equity awards to non-employee directors in order to be consistent with awards to executives and other employees, as well as typical market practice among our peer companies.
-Beg inning with the annual grants to be made at the first board meeting following the June 2020 Annual Meeting of Stockholders, non-employee directors who continue to serve on our Board will receive dollar-denominated (rather than share-denominated) annual awa rds having a fair market value at the date of grant of \$ 300,000, divided equally between an option to purchase shares of the Company's common stock (calculating the value of such option based on the grant date fair value for fi nancial reporting purposes) and restricted stock units .
-Each new non-employee director who joins the Board will be granted an inducement award having a fair market value at the date of grant of \$ 300,000 at the time he or she joins the Board ; such award will also be divided equally bet ween an option to purchase shares of the Company's common stock (calculating the value of such option based on the grant date fair value for fi nancial reporting purposes) and restricted stock units .
-Half of our peer companies provide directors with at leas t \$300,000 in equity grant value per year.
+Beginning with the annual grants to be made at the first board meeting following the June 2020 Annual Meeting of Stockholders, non-employee directors who continue to serve on our Board will receive dollar-denominated (rather than share-denominated) annual awards having a total fair market value of \$300,000: (i) a stock option to purchase shares of the Company's common stock with a fair value of \$150,000 and (ii) a restricted stock unit award with a fair value of \$150,000 (calculating the value of such awards based on the grant date fair value thereof for financial reporting purposes).
+Each new non-employee director who joins the Board will be granted a similar inducement award having a total fair market value at the date of grant of \$300,000 upon initial election or appointment to the Board.
+Half of our peer companies provide directors with at least \$300,000 in equity grant value per year.